peteroupc/peteroupc.github.io/randomfunc.md

 _Rejection sampling_ is a simple and flexible approach for generating random content that meets certain requirements.
 To implement rejection sampling:

-1. Generate the random content (such as a random number) by any method and with any distribution and range.
+1. Generate the random content (such as a number or text string) by any method and with any distribution and range.
 2. If the content doesn't meet predetermined criteria, go to step 1.

 Example criteria include checking&mdash;
-- whether a random number&mdash;
+- whether a number generated this way&mdash;
     - is not less than a minimum threshold (_left-truncation_),
     - is not greater than a maximum threshold (_right-truncation_),
     - is prime,